RSS-Engineering/terraform/docs/modules/datadog_aws_integration_v2.md

 The following arguments are supported:

+- `app_key` - (required) The Datadog application key.
+- `api_key` - (required) The Datadog API key.
-* `tags` - (optional) A list of tags to to apply to all metrics in the account.
+- `tags` - (optional) A list of tags to to apply to all metrics in the account.
-* `included_metrics` - (optional) List of metric namespaces to be collected.
-A list of namespaces can be found at the [available namespace rules API endpoint](https://docs.datadoghq.com/api/v1/aws-integration/#list-namespace-rules).
+- `included_metrics` - (optional) List of metric namespaces to be collected.
+Use [datadog_integration_aws_available_namespaces](https://registry.terraform.io/providers/DataDog/datadog/latest/docs/data-sources/integration_aws_available_namespaces) data source to get allowed values or you can find them at [AWS services metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html).
 Nothing will be collected if this is not set.